mrog/openwebrx-rtl-sdr-blog/README.md

 To stop OpenWebRx+, run `./stop.sh`.

 To upgrade OpenWebRx+ to the latest version, run `./upgrade.sh`.
 This downloads and builds the latest version.
 If it detects that OpenWebRx+ is running, it will restart it so the new version will be running.
+If you do this a lot, the old images may eventually take a lot of disk space.
+You can clean up unused images by running `docker image prune`.

 ## Image Distribution